Hola!

 Biography

-I’m multilingual and multi-cultural, and this is reflected in my professional and personal interests.
-My book-length translations include the recen released graphic novel version of The Librarian of Auschwitz, a novel based on the life and times of Antoine de Saint-Exupéry, The Prince of the Skies (2019, Antonio Iturbe), the bestselling The Librarian of Auschwitz (2017, Antonio Iturbe), Australian Connection (2019, multiple authors, trilingual anthology), and two futuristic novels by Rosa Montero: Tears in Rain (2012), and Weight of the Heart.
-(2016).
+I am multilingual and multi-cultural, and this is reflected in my professional and personal interests.
+My book-length translations include my most recently published translation Crossing Waters (2024, Luisa Etxenike), the bestselling The Librarian of Auschwitz (2017, Antonio Iturbe), two futuristic novels by Rosa Montero -Tears in Rain (2012), and Weight of the Heart.
+(2016) - a novel based on the life and times of Antoine de Saint-Exupéry, The Prince of the Skies (2019, Antonio Iturbe), and Australian Connection (2019, multiple authors), a trilingual anthology featuring short texts by Spanish writers reflecting on their visits to Australia.

 My career as a literary translator began seriously after I finally retired as a full-time academic in 2011.